Indwelling Pleural Catheter (PleurX™)

 What is an indwelling pleural catheter (PleurX™)?

 If the fluid in your pleural space keeps coming back (recurrent pleural effusion), your healthcare provider may want to place an indwelling pleural catheter, often called a PleurX™.
-The PleurX™ drains the extra fluid from within the pleural cavity.
+The PleurX™ drains the extra fluid from the pleural cavity.
 It can help ease the symptoms you are having.

 How is the indwelling pleural catheter (PleurX™) placed?